premkyumnam/RESTAURANT-ANALYSIS/README.md

 <p>
   $$ \text{Average Rating} = \frac{\text{Sum of all ratings}}{\text{Number of ratings}} $$
 </p>

+<h4> N.B: For the remaining tasks, you can see in the pdf file I uploaded separately in this repository.</h4>

 A huge thanks to Cognifyz Technologies for this amazing learning opportunity!
 Every step in this journey is helping me grow, and I'm excited for what's next.<br><br>

 Explore the full project on LinkedIn and GitHub:<br>